 In comparison, about 62% of students who began seeking a bachelor’s degree at a 4-year institution in the United States in the fall of 2012 completed that degree at the same institution within 6 years, according to the National Center for Education Statistics.
 In other words, by 2018 some 62 percent of students had completed a bachelor’s degree at the same institution where they started in 2012.

 The problem of pitiful graduation rates at so many HBCUs is compounded by the debt accrued by Black students who don’t graduate.
 It’s hard enough for many graduates to pay off their college debt.
 Median total debt after graduation from Fisk College, for example, is $28,000 – $30,000, which translates into monthly loan payments of $291- $317 on a standard 10-year payment plan.

 But if a student incurs $30,000 of college debt and never earns a degree, the burden is substantially greater.
 When they drop out, they don’t get the better job or the wage increase that graduates get initially and over time.
 One result is that the default rate on federal student loans is three times higher for students who drop out without a diploma.
 Adding insult to injury, drop-outs in default don’t have access to federal student aid that could help them go back and finish school for a degree.

-If wealthy philanthropists and HBCUs really want to help Black college students, they will put money and effort into ensuring that students graduate with a good education.
-HBCUs that fail this test are doing their students no favors, undercutting the very people they claim to champion, and should close.
+If wealthy philanthropists and HBCUs really want to help Black college students, they will put money and effort into ensuring that Black students get a K-12 education that prepares them for college and that HBCU students graduate with a good education.
+HBCUs that fail this test are doing their students no favors, undercutting the very people they claim to champion.

 Finally, somebody stood up to the mob.